zaccherinij/concrete-ml/README.md

   <img src="https://user-images.githubusercontent.com/5758427/215527487-7ef2921a-a81b-4581-874a-2139a1efe238.png">
 </a>

-There are many ways to contact the Zama team and discuss FHE use cases, potential partnership or any other matter.
-You can head over to the Zama community page here](https://zama.ai/community).
+There are many ways to contact the Zama team and discuss FHE use cases, potential partnership or any other matter: visit our [community page](https://zama.ai/community).

 ## License.